 Have You Been Injured in a Hit-and-Run Accident?

-A hit-and-run car accident occurs when the at-fault driver in an auto collision flees the scene of the accident, usually in order to prevent being arrested for a crime or to prevent taking responsibility for their negligent actions.
-The Chicago car accident lawyers at Abels & Annes have handled many Hit and Run accident cases.
-We would be happy to help you recover damages for any injures you may have suffered due to a hit-and-run accident.
-Contact us today by filing out our online contact form or by calling (855) LAW-CHICAGO.
+A hit-and-run car accident occurs when the at-fault driver in an auto collision flees the scene of the accident.
+The person usually flees to avoid being arrested for a crime or to prevent taking responsibility for their negligent actions.
+The Chicago hit and run accident lawyers at Abels & Annes regularly work on these accident cases.
+We would be happy to help you recover damages for any injuries you may have suffered due to a hit-and-run accident.
+Contact us today by filling out our online contact form or by calling (312) 924-7575.